Whether actually dealing with the virus or staying home as a precaution, many of us are looking for some fun things to do during quarantine.

 Ever since the lockdown started, my beloved spinning studio closed down.
 I have been spinning at least three times a week up to this point, and this regular workout has been my saving grace for physical activity and mental help as well.
 With the studio closed, I’ve been lost.

-Luckily with the lockdown becoming a new normal, my studio reopened virtually and if offering now a range of classes on and off the bike, open to anyone.
-Check them out at Beatbike.
-They are truly amazing!
+Luckily with the lockdown becoming a new normal, my studio reopened virtually and is offering now a range of classes on and off the bike, open to anyone.

 Mostly, I do yoga at home, there are many free apps and free YouTube videos to utilize.